Laminas Doctrine Authentication Module

 if ($this->errorMessage) {

-'<p class="error">' $this->errorMessage '</p>' PHP_EOL;
+echo '<p class="error">' . $this->errorMessage . '</p>' .
+PHP_EOL;

 }

-$this->form->setAttribute('action'$this->url('doctrine-auth/default', array('action' => 'register')));
+$this->form->setAttribute('action', $this->url('doctrine-auth/default', array('action' => 'register')));

 $this->formElementErrors()->setAttributes(array('class' => 'errors'));